apetrock/ExLax/README.md

 - instead of serving in file system order, allow user provide a manifest/playlist
 - set duration in playlist, maybe globally
 - one could potentially add more transition styles... but that would be making this thing too complicated
+- remove dependency on threejs and react.
+This would probably benefit from bare webgl and a static index page.